persteenolsen/node-express-typescript-eslint-jest-boilerplate/README.md

 Supertest

-Husky - not implemented yet
+Husky - still not implemented